-- Develop a renewable energy project(s) or take other verifiable actions or activities to meet or partially meet the amount of MTCO2e or MWh reductions specified above. - a.
-If the Mitsubishi Cement Corporation develops a renewable energy project(s), or takes actions or conducts activities to reduce GHG emissions, the Mitsubishi Cement Corporation shall submit a report specifying the annual amount of MTCO2e or MWh reduction achieved by the project(s), actions, or activities; submit evidence that the renewable energy project, actions, or activities are not being used to offset GHG emissions for any other project or entity; and any other information needed to verify that amount to the Districts Energy Department for its review and approval (collectively, "GHG Emission Reduction Report"). - b.
-If the GHG Emission Reduction Report is approved, a reduction to the required offsets shall be calculated by the District's Energy Department, and the reduction of offsets shall be transmitted to the Mitsubishi Cement Corporation in writing and the amount of GHG reduction shall count towards the required GHG reduction for the Proposed Project ("GHG Reduction"). - II.
-Purchase the requisite GHG emission offsets to reduce the amount of MTCO2e or MWh specified above, which may be decreased by the amount of annual MTCO2e or MWh reduction that is achieved by the renewable energy project(s), action, or activities if developed and/or implemented.
-The offsets shall be purchased by a CARB verified entity and shall not have been previously used for a different GHG reduction project.
-The purchased offsets shall be linked to a GHG reduction project or activity that has already occurred.
-All certificates of purchased offsets shall be submitted to the District for its review that the criteria, above, has been met.
-The purchase of requisite offsets to reduce the amount of MTCO2e or MWh, shall occur as follows:
+- 1. Develop a renewable energy project(s) or take other verifiable actions or activities identified by the District to meet or partially meet the required amount of MTCO2e or MWh reductions specified above. - a.
+If the Mitsubishi Cement Corporation develops a renewable energy project(s), or takes other verifiable actions or activities to reduce GHG emissions, the Mitsubishi Cement Corporation shall submit to the District's Energy Department/Team, for its review and approval, a report specifying the annual amount of MTCO2e or MWh reduction achieved by the project(s), actions, or activities; submit evidence that the renewable energy project, actions, or activities are not being used to offset GHG emissions for any other project or entity; and submit any other information requested by the District's Energy Department/Team to verify the amount of GHG emissions reduction achieved by the project, actions or activities (collectively, "GHG Emission Reduction Report"). - b.
+If the GHG Emission Reduction Report is approved, a reduction to the required offsets shall be calculated by the District's Energy Department/Team, and the reduction of offsets shall be transmitted to the Mitsubishi Cement Corporation in writing and the amount of GHG reduction shall count towards the required GHG reduction for the Proposed Project ("GHG Reduction"). - 2.
+Purchase GHG emission offsets in conformance with paragraph A(3) above in an amount sufficient to achieve the required reduction of MTCO2e or MWh specified above, which may be decreased by the amount of annual MTCO2e or MWh reduction that is achieved by any renewable energy project(s) or other verifiable action or activities if developed and/or implemented pursuant to paragraph (1) above.
+The purchase of offsets to achieve the required reduction in

+MTCO2e or MWh shall occur as follows:

 - a.
-Purchase offsets for the first 2 years of operation; and - b.
-Purchase offsets at least annually thereafter, prior to any calls to port for the corresponding timeframe, beginning with the third year of operation, for the life of the operation or termination of the lease agreement between the District and the Mitsubishi Cement Corporation.
-The Mitsubishi Cement Corporation may purchase more than 1 year of operational emissions offsets, consistent with the amount of MTCO2e or MWh reduction specified above for the corresponding timeframe of 2025, 2030, or 2035.
+Purchase offsets for the first 2 years of operation; - b.
+Purchase offsets at least annually thereafter, prior to any calls to port for the corresponding timeframe, beginning with the third year of operation, for the life of the Proposed Project's operations or until termination of the lease agreement between the District and the Mitsubishi Cement Corporation.
+The Mitsubishi Cement Corporation may purchase more than 1 year of operational emissions offsets, consistent with the amount of MTCO2e or MWh reduction specified above for the corresponding timeframe of 2025, 2030, or 2035; and - c.
+On or before the first ship call in the first year of operation of the proposed project and annually thereafter, Mitsubishi Cement orporation shall submit certificates for offsets purchased to achieve the required GHG emission reductions, including written verification by a qualified consultant approved by the District that the offsets meet the requirements for GHG emission offset credits set forth in paragraph A(3) above, to the District's Energy Department/Team.